Cyphrme/Coze/README.md

 Coz is intentionally scope limited.
 It is easier to extend a limited standard than to fix a large standard.
 Coz can be extended and customized for individual applications.

+#### Why does Coz have a revoke size limit?
+Revoke coz messages, simply "revokes" or "revoke cozies", are limited to protect services from DoS/DDoS attacks using excessively large payloads.
+Services may safely ignore any revoke where `pay` exceeds 2048 bytes (2 KiB).
+The revoke example in the README is only 172 bytes, leaving ample room for metadata.
+Since revokes reference keys via `tmb`, not `pub`, this is suitable for even post-quantum.
+We also assume that future hash sizes used by Coz for addressing will not be much larger than 512 bits.
+The Go Coz library enforces this limit by default, with a configurable global variable available for custom needs (though increasing it is discouraged).
+Services may set stricter limits but must still handle valid revokes up to 2048 bytes.
+Services are not required to store the revoke message itself and are only required to mark the referenced key as revoked.
+The requirement applies only to keys the service already hosts, not unknown keys.

 #### Is Coz versioned?
 `alg` refers to a specific set of parameters for all operations and Coz Core